Information for Employers

 PRACTICAL SKILLS TRAINING

 Students at Georgia Law gain essential legal skills through hands-on experience and community service in one of Georgia Law's clinical programs.
 Students learn interviewing techniques, case appraisal and planning, negotiation, dispute resolution, and persuasive oral and written advocacy, among other skills.

 WRITING SKILLS TRAINING

 Georgia Law students publish 3 highly regarded legal journals---the Georgia Law Review, the Georgia Journal of International & Comparative Law and the Journal of Intellectual Property Law.
 These journals, which are frequently cited by federal and state courts, textbooks, treatises and other law reviews, follow the customary format with articles from leading scholars and practitioners comprising the bulk of the content and another section consisting of student notes.

 The journals provide selected students the opportunity to develop their legal analysis skills beyond the classroom experience.
 Previous journal members have gone on to clerk for members of the federal judiciary, practice with the most respected firms in the nation and distinguish themselves in public service.

-- 86% of Class of 2013 graduates had obtained employment or were enrolled in advanced study within nine months after graduation
+- 96% of Class of 2010 graduates placed within nine months after graduation